jakeheis/SwiftCLI/README.md

 Commands have support for two types of options: flag options and keyed options.

 ### Flag options
 Flag options are simple options that act as boolean switches.
-They turn a part of a Command on or off.
-Using "git commit" as an example, "-a" would be a flag option - it signifies that the CommitCommand should stage and commit all files.
+Using "git commit" as an example, "-a" would be a flag option.

 To configure a command for flag options:
 - **Command subclass**: